grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Percy grabbed the gray steel rungs of the ladder up to the control room, feeling the old paint fleck off under her fingers where she gripped the rungs excessively tightly.
 She flew up the ladder, cupped her hands around her mouth and yelled up to Hemi, "Contact!
 Close rear port quarter!"
 She could hear Hemi repeating the information up to Owen in the lookout ring.

-[//]: # (---- EDITED TO HERE ----)
-[//]: # (2k words from last EDIT point)

 Owen made a motion to pull out the binoculars from under his slicker, but as he looked in the direction Hemi indicated, he realized he did not need them.
 There before him rose a shadowy leviathan, breaking out from the dropping curve of the next wave behind them.
-It was so dark that Owen would have thought it was literally a leviathan: a whale or a giant squid or something, except as soon as its huge dorsal area split the surface, two holes appeared in it's back, from which poured out a bright red glow, like the eyes of some corrupted pet of hell.
-The shadows of people briefly caused those eyes to blink, and Owen knew they were moving onto the deck of the sub that was so close it looked like the next wave could drop it on top of the _Prospect_.
+It was so dark that Owen would have thought it was literally a leviathan -- something in the order of baleen whales -- except as soon as its huge dorsal area split the surface, two holes appeared in its back, from which poured out a bright red glow, like the eyes of some corrupted pet of hell.
+The shadows of people briefly caused those eyes to blink, and Owen knew they were moving onto the deck of another sub that was so close it looked like the next wave could drop it on top of the _Prospect_.

 Owen cupped one hand to his mouth and stretched his arm out to point in a gesture that dated back to the dawn of humans venturing out onto water.
 "Hemi!"
 And with the foreboding sense that they might be the last words he ever spoke, Owen could not keep the note of mortal terror from his voice.
 "It has come through the waves and is on us now!"

 Hemi turned and looked, and instantly knew the _Prospect's_ only course of action.
-"Dive!"
-He shouted downward as he pressed the dive alarm button.
+"Dive!" he shouted downward as he smashed the button for the alarm.
 He looked up at Owen in the lookout ring.
 "We have to dive Owen!
 Get below!"
-The alarm sounded up to him from below in the control room and all through the depths of the boat.
+The alarm klaxon sounded up to him from below in the control room.

-Long thin fingers of flame reached out from the submarine behind them and split the darkness between them.
+Long thin fingers of flame reached out from the submarine behind them and split the darkness between.
 It was followed instantly by the low, fast cracking sound of heavy automatic weapon fire and the sickening thud of lead slamming into the thick steel of the _Prospect's_ sail.
-It rang with a clanging echo down through the hull of the ship.
+It rang with a clanging echo through the hull.

-Hemi immediately dropped his significant mass to the deck of the bridge, below the protective ridge of the sail's fairing, and then lowered himself down through the interior of the sail and into the control room.
+Hemi immediately dropped to the deck of the bridge, below the protective ridge of the sail's fairing, and then lowered himself down through the interior of the sail and into the control room.
 He looked up through the open hatch and called loudly for Owen.

 "Were they fucking firing on us?
-That same fucking sub?"
-Percy asked, furious.
+That same fucking sub -- the _Grackle_?"
+Percy asked.

 "Yes.
 I saw the ram," said Hemi.
 "We need to dive.
 Now.
 Open the main ballast vents."
 But he knew his words were redundant.
-Owen had already shut down the diesels, and Bastian was putting an angle on the dive plane and the main ballast was flooding.
+Gregory had already shut down the diesels, and Bastian was putting an angle on the dive plane and the main ballast was flooding.
 The bow tilted towards the depths.
 But the row of lights that showed the status of the hatches contained one glaring red light among the green -- the control room hatch.

 The depth gauge had already climbed off its zero pin.
 The deck of the _Prospect_ would be awash in a matter of seconds.
 The control room would be under shortly after that.
 Hemi looked up through the open hatch "Owen!
 We're going down!"
 But all he could see was black rain blowing across the bridge.
 "He was pretty exposed up in the lookout ring when they started firing.
-He may have been hit."
-Hemi said to Percy.
+He may have been hit," Hemi said to Percy.

-They suddenly all made a coordinated, involuntarily, and wincing ducking motion as more shrapnel hit the sail.
+They suddenly all made a coordinated, involuntarily, and wincing motion to duck down as more shrapnel hit the sail.

 A rain of blood driven by the wind sprayed down through the open hatch above them.

-Through the hatch they could hear a loud, low voice, enlarged by loudspeakers mounted to the sail of the pursuing sub, so that all enunciation blended together into one long echoing drone of command, like the voice of a demon possessing a dog that drives the vulnerable mind to murder.
+Through the hatch they could hear a loud, low voice, enlarged by loudspeakers mounted to the sail of the pursuing sub, so that all enunciation blended together into one long echoing drone of command.
 "Do not submerge.
 Disengage your motors and prepared to be boarded."

 This was followed by a long string of regional control organizations, treaty clauses, and naval ranks by which the following sub conveyed its unshakable and inviolable authority to issue such a command.

 [//]: # (### They dive; Owen dies)

-"Close the hatch Hemi."
-Percy said.
+"Close the hatch Hemi," Percy said.

 "I...
 I can not do that Sylvia," said Hemi.